aiven/aiven-docs/docs/platform/howto/google-cloud-functions.md

         subnet that is not in use.

-1. If you have **allowed IP addresses** configured on your Aiven service, please ensure the subnet of **serverless VPC access connector** is listed there
+1. If you have **allowed IP addresses** configured on your Aiven service, ensure the subnet of **serverless VPC access connector** is listed there

 ## Create a Cloud Function